mariuz/django-book/en/chapter04.rst

         print t.render(Context({'name': name}))

 Django's template parsing is quite fast.
 Behind the scenes, most of the parsing happens via a call to a single regular expression.
-This is in stark contrast to XML-based template engines, which incur the overhead of an XML parser and tend to be orders of magnitude slower than Django's template rendering engine.

 Context Variable Lookup
 -----------------------